BetweenWalls/portal/README.md

 	* Required level/strength/dexterity may be inaccurate
 	* Unimplemented: quest weapons
 * Unimplemented: mercenary stats
-* Unimplemented: offhand attacks
+* Unimplemented: offhand damage for select skills (Frenzy, Whirlwind, Dual Strike)
 * Unimplemented: skill buffs from item-charges
 * Unimplemented: option to 'snapshot' buffs
 * Unimplemented: breakpoint info for FCR, FBR, FHR
 * Breakpoints for IAS (frames-per-attack) may be inaccurate
-* Some stats from offhand weapons may incorrectly contribute to mainhand attacks
+* Some stats from offhand weapons may incorrectly contribute to mainhand attacks (and vice versa)

 Info: https://github.com/BetweenWalls/planner#planner